Home - Book Preview

 “I am,” she confirmed with a nod.

-“We’ve been in Maine, up in Scarborough, for the last month or so.
-Mom found this gorgeous place right on the water there when Dad talked about moving us out of Southern California before last summer; she rented it for a month, centered around Labor Day.”
+“We’ve been up in Scarborough for the last month in Maine.
+Mom found this gorgeous place right on the water when Dad talked about moving us out of Southern California before last summer.
+She rented it for a month, centered around Labor Day.”
 Kathy sighed.

-Jeff liked Kathy right away, for she seemed very genuine and honest.
-He also noticed during lunch that she seemed to have developed quite the interest in his friend.
+Jeff liked Kathy right away.
+She seemed very genuine and honest.
+During lunch, he also noticed that she seemed to have developed a strong interest in his friend.

 “It might not be so wonderful when we get our first foot of snow,” Jeff cautioned.